iwsif/Python_for_ETHICAL_HACKING/README.md

 *Run pip3 install pynput(Module needed for keyboard listening!!)*

-*xtract the program by typing python3 + programs name or simply "./"  and programs name.*
+*Extract the program by typing python3 + programs name or simply "./"  and programs name.*

 *Pass your email,your password,time to wait before sending another event to your gmail account.*